 This UNESCO Word Heritage site is one of the most robust and important Mughal forts in India.
 After arriving in Agra in 1558, Emperor Akbar extensively rebuilt the fort using red sandstone.
 The process took eight years and was completed in 1573.
 The fort retained its stature until Shah Jahan shifted the Mughal capital from Agra to Delhi in 1638.
 It lost much of its grandeur after his death in 1666, and during the 18th century was repetitively invaded and captured.
 Finally, it fell into the hands of the British in 1803.
 Although many of the buildings inside the fort have been destroyed, some mosques, public and private audience halls, fairy-tale palaces, towers, and courtyards still remain.
 Another attraction is the evening sound and light show that recreates the fort's history.
-If budget is a concern, it's advisable to skip the less-impressive Red Fort in Delhi in favor of visiting Agra Fort because entry tickets are costly (550 rupees for foreigners and 40 rupees for Indians).
+If budget is a concern, it's advisable to skip the less-impressive Red Fort in Delhi in favor of Agra Fort.
 Read more about Agra fort and how to visit it.

 Agra's Other Tombs